aleen42/PersonalWiki/Programming/JavaScript/high_performance/data_access/data_access.md

 #### Dynamic Scopes

 Both the `with` statement and the `catch` clause of a `try-catch` statement, as well as a function containing `eval()`, are all considered to be **Dynamic Scopes**.
-A dynamic scope is one that exists only through execution of code and therefore cannot be dertermined simply by static analysis.
+A dynamic scope is one that exists only through execution of code and therefore cannot be determined simply by static analysis.

 ```js
 function exeucte(code) {